AlienKevin/wordshk_app/README.md

 - [ ] Wait for fast2s to merge my 乾/干 PR and update to use the new version
 - [ ] Make text selection in entries smoother
 - [ ] Fix ruby positioning in Entry M/jam's <eg>: "好M唔M，M套？"
+- [ ] Customize keyboard bar for iOS and Android using https://pub.dev/packages/keyboard_actions

 # Legal